meilisearch/documentation/guides/getting_started/comparison_to_alternatives.md

 Unlike Elasticsearch which is a general search engine, MeiliSearch focuses on delivering a specific kind of features.

 Elasticsearch can handle search through massive amounts of data and perform text analysis.
 In order to make it effective for end-user searching, you need to spend time understanding more about how Elasticsearch works internally to be able to customize and tailor it to fit your needs.
 MeiliSearch is intended to deliver performant instant search experiences aimed at end-users.
-However, processing complex queries or analyzing large datasets (over 100 M documents) is not possible.
+However, processing complex queries or analyzing very large datasets is not possible.

 Elasticsearch can sometimes be too slow if you want to provide a full instant search experience.
 Most of the times, it is significantly slower in returning search results compared to MeiliSearch.
 MeiliSearch is a perfect choice if you need a simple and easy tool to deploy a typo-tolerant search bar, that provides a prefix searching capability, makes search intuitive for users and returns them their results instantly with near perfect relevance.